 To Report or Not?

-It is completely your decision whether to report an assault and we appreciate it can be a difficult decision to make.
-If you are unsure, staff at The Shores can help you to decide.
+As mentioned, it is your decision whether to report an assault and we appreciate it is a difficult and personal decision to make.
+Here are a number of reasons why other survivors reported a sexual assault:

 - Reporting can help you emotionally as part of the healing process.

 - Where sexual violence exists in an abusive relationship, reporting may enable you to end the relationship and end the violence.